-For NASH studies the following mice can be used: Mice, ApoE3Leiden with or without CETP (ApoE3Leiden.CETP) mice or LDLR-/-.Leiden mice, from our own breeding facility, 8-22 weeks old.
-ApoE3Leiden(.CETP) mice are mice that have a human-like lipoprotein metabolism and when put on a high fat and high cholesterol diet these mice develop obesity, dyslipidemia, mild insulin resistance and several characteristics of NASH (steatosis, inflammation and hepatic fibrosis).
+For NASH studies the following mice can be used:

+Mice, ApoE3Leiden with or without CETP (ApoE3Leiden.CETP) mice or LDLR-/-.Leiden mice, from our own breeding facility, 8-22 weeks old.

+ApoE3Leiden(.CETP) mice: are mice that have a human-like lipoprotein metabolism and when put on a high fat and high cholesterol diet these mice develop obesity, dyslipidemia, mild insulin resistance and several characteristics of NASH (steatosis, inflammation and hepatic fibrosis).

-LDLR-/-.Leiden mice develop hyperlipidemia when treated with all sorts of high caloric diets.
-These mice develop pronounced obesity and insulin resistance and several characteristics of NASH (steatosis, inflammation and hepatic fibrosis).
+LDLR-/-.Leiden mice: develop hyperlipidemia when treated with all sorts of high caloric diets.
+These mice develop pronounced obesity, insulin resistance and gut leakage, and ultimately several characteristics of NASH (steatosis, inflammation and hepatic fibrosis).
+In a head-to-head comparison with humans, they were shown to mimic NASH patients with high risk of cardiovascular disease (Martinez-Arranz et al. Hepatology, 2022, PMID: 35220605) and they express fibrosis genes identified to characterize humans with liver fibrosis.

-Both models develop diet-induced NASH, but the underlying mechanisms differ: in ApoE3Leiden(.CETP) mice hepatic cholesterol crystals are being formed, leading to hepatic inflammation and lipotoxicity, which probably plays a role in the NASH induction.
+The two above models develop diet-induced NASH, but the underlying mechanisms differ: in ApoE3Leiden(.CETP) mice hepatic cholesterol crystals are being formed, leading to hepatic inflammation and lipotoxicity, which probably plays a role in the NASH induction.
 In both models the increase in white adipose tissue is thought to be involved in the NASH induction, but in the LDLR-/-.Leiden mice this mechanism plays a more prominent role.